liaoyanqing666/MedQA_LLM_Evaluation/README.md

 **English Introduction:**

-This project provides a convenient evaluation script that can be used to compute the scores of LLMs on the MedQA benchmark, supporting LoRA-fine-tuned models and MoE models.
-Users only need to provide the model name or a local model path to directly run the evaluation script and obtain the results.
+This project provides a convenient evaluation script for computing LLM performance on the MedQA benchmark.
+It supports LoRA-fine-tuned models and MoE models, and also allows generating multiple responses per question for voting (around 7 responses are recommended).
+Users only need to specify a model name or a local model path to run the evaluation script and obtain results.
 The MedQA dataset is already included in this project (located in `dataset/`), so no additional downloads are required.
-The commonly used USMLE benchmark and MCMLE benchmark are subsets of MedQA and can therefore be evaluated directly with this project.
+Commonly used benchmarks such as USMLE and MCMLE are subsets of MedQA and can therefore be evaluated directly using this project.

 The MedQA dataset comes from the [official MedQA repository](https://github.com/jind11/MedQA).
 It includes question sets from Mainland China medical exams (MCMLE), United States medical exams (USMLE), and Taiwan medical exams.
 All questions have been converted into single-choice format; MCMLE and USMLE each provide both 4-option and 5-option versions, while the Taiwan set only includes a 5-option version.